The Best Mountain Bikes Under 1000 Dollars

-Now that you have some basics shopping strategies, here are the best mountain bikes under $1,000 (or very close to it) listed from most affordable to most expensive.
+Now that you have some basics shopping strategies, here are the best mountain bikes under $1,000 (or reasonably close to it) listed from most affordable to most expensive.

 Take on new trail challenges with the Axum mountain bike by Schwinn.
 This mountain bike is the lowest-price on our list.
 It’s a suitable entry-point to cross-country riding for riders new to the sport.
 The Axum features a light aluminum frame and a 100mm suspension fork.
 It has a 1×8-speed drivetrain and front and rear mechanical disc brakes to deliver reliable stopping power.
 Plus, the Axum rolls on high-volume 29×2.6 tires that make it easy to roll over just about anything.
 It’s available with or without a dropper seatpost—our advice is to upgrade to the dropper-post equipped version.

 Related Reading: Click here to for our full review of this bargain-priced mountain bike.